-Transcripts reflect both a weighted and unweighted grade point average (GPA):
+Transcripts reflect both a weighted and unweighted grade point average ("GPA"):

-Traditionally, GPA is calculated on an unweighted scale.
+- Unweighted GPA: Traditionally, GPA is calculated on an unweighted scale.
 Unweighted GPA is measured on a scale of 0 to 4.0.
 It doesn't take the difficulty of a scholar's coursework into account.
-An unweighted GPA represents a 4.0 whether it was earned in an honors class or a lower level class.

-Weighted GPA takes into account course difficulty rather than providing the same letter grade to GPA conversion for every scholar.
-Weighted GPA is measured on a scale of 0 to 5.0 and is only provided for Advanced Placement level courses.
+An unweighted GPA represents an A as 4.0 whether it was earned in an honors class or a lower level class. - Weighted GPA: Weighted GPA takes into account course difficulty rather than providing the same letter grade to GPA conversion for every scholar.
+Weighted GPA is measured on a scale of 0 to 5.0 and is only provided for AP level courses.

-Note: CCS policy is to not rank scholar GPAs.
+Note: CCS' policy is to not rank scholars by GPA.